 Belinda (Lindy) Wordlaw is a certified planner with a wealth of experience, working with municipal groups since 1999, first at the municipal level in both development and neighborhood planning, and now for a nonprofit agency that focuses on urban sustainability.
 Since 2004 she has worked to integrate sustainable energy use into mainstream planning processes.
 In retrospect, it seems obvious: governments need to plan for the future energy use of their communities, just as they consider water use, land use, transportation, and other factors.
 But Lindy was on the leading edge of educating local leaders about the importance of energy planning, using persistence and diplomacy to build consensus and set the stage for long term sustainability.
 Starting in 2004, she led the Kane County Energy Solutions project, which predicted growth in Kane County’s energy demand (based on projected population growth and land use changes) and recommended strategies for mitigation.
 Recent projects have included the Decatur Sustainability Plan, an Oak Park River Forest Baseline Metric Study, the Kane County 2040 Energy Plan, a regional energy analysis for the seven-county planning area of the Chicago Metropolitan Agency for Planning (CMAP), and a project that provided energy and emissions profiles to all 276 municipalities in the Chicago metropolitan region.
 Lindy is currently the Senior Manager of Public Sector Programs at Elevate Energy and oversees energy retrofit work, benchmarking implementation and consultation, and energy/sustainability planning work for buildings and units of local government.
 She was recently appointed to serve as an adjunct lecturer at the University of Illinois (Chicago) to teach an energy planning and policy graduate course in Fall 2014.

 Lisa Schreibman, AICP, is a planner with more than 20 years in the field.
-She is currently the Director of Strategic Planning in the Operations Planning Division of New York City Transit.
+She is currently the Senior Director of Strategic Planning in the Operations Planning Division of New York City Transit.
 Previously she was the Department of Subways' Director for the #7 Line Extension.
 She has also worked on a variety of other capital projects including the new fare payment system, electronic security, track, switch and station projects.
-Since 2000, Ms. Schreibman has been an adjunct lecturer at Hunter College, CUNY where she teaches courses on environmental reviews, risk in planning and project management.
+Between 2000 and 2017, Ms. Schreibman was an adjunct lecturer at Hunter College, CUNY where she taught graduate level courses on environmental reviews, risk in planning and project management.
 She is equally at home wandering around dense urban neighborhoods and backpacking in National and State Parks.

 No Bio Available